 Stocks That Took A Hit

-Among miners that shouldered the brunt of the price drop were Endeavour Silver (NYSE:EXKA), Hecla Mining (NYSE:HLC), Kinross Gold (NYSE:KGCB), McEwen Mining (NYSE:MUXA) and Silver Standard Resources Stock not found SSRI.
+Among miners that shouldered the brunt of the price drop were Endeavour Silver (NYSE:EXKB), Hecla Mining (NYSE:HLC), Kinross Gold (NYSE:KGCC), McEwen Mining (NYSE:MUXC) and Silver Standard Resources Stock not found SSRI.

 This is not to say gold and silver stocks have done badly up to now.
 Quite the contrary, Hecla Mining has seen an incredible 164% increase in earnings, thanks to costs that are down 32% per ounce of silver and 28% per ounce of gold, along with higher production and rising prices.

 The others have similar stories to tell.
 The question before investors has to do with whether what’s happening now is a minor pull back or the beginning of a long decline.
 The answer to that question may (or may not) be addressed Friday in Jackson Hole.